brsh/OSConfigs/bash/readme.txt

 	Mac
 		For all users: Place in /etc/ as bashrc (so /etc/bashrc)

+	Windows Services for Linux (aka Ubuntu on Windows; aka Bash on Windows) If you've pulled this down in Windows (not in WSL) then do: dos2unix bash.bashrc
+		(you might need to apt-get install dos2unix first)

 	Note: Perms should be at least rrr (or 444)...

 	Alias for editing: nanobash